-The number of other companies in the company's peer group has continued to grow and now numbers at least 17 competitors offering services similar to those offered by the company, although many of these are small or local businesses servicing a single jurisdiction.
+The number of other companies in the company's peer group numbers at least 17 competitors offering services similar to those offered by the company, although many of these are small or local businesses servicing a single jurisdiction.
 Competition is starting to lower client fee rates to a level where some companies may start to experience difficulty.
 The company continues to offer a value-added service and expand its client base to mitigate this risk.